Let Audun Eckhoff, one of Norway’s leading connoisseurs, guide you through a selection of the most important art museums in Norway.

 Address: Sjøgata 1, Tromsø

 In Tromsø, you can explore art and crafts with ties to Northern Norway, from the 1800s and up until today.
 Nordnorsk Kunstmuseum’s permanent collection consists of paintings, sculptures, drawings, photographs, videos, textiles, and handicrafts.
-Selected works from the collection are on display throughout the museum’s second floor, ranging from Romanticism to the present day, with artists Peder Balke, Adelsteen Normann, Sámi artist John Savio, Anna-Eva Bergman, Olav Christopher Jenssen, and David Hockney.
+Selected works from the collection are on display throughout the museum’s second and third floor, ranging from Romanticism to the present day, with artists Peder Balke, Adelsteen Normann, Sámi artist John Savio, Anna-Eva Bergman, Olav Christopher Jenssen, and David Hockney.

 Northern Norway is by far the largest and most sparsely populated part of mainland Norway, and covers more than a third of the country.
 It stretches from the idyllic Helgeland region in the south, to mainland Europe’s northernmost point near the North Cape.